Payment for order flow: Europe

-PFOF is banned in the United Kingdom.
+PFOF is effectively prohibited in the United Kingdom, where the Financial Conduct Authority has said the practice is generally incompatible with inducements and best-execution rules.
 It is also banned in the European Union.
+Although Robinhood UK routes UK customer trades to its U.S. affiliate, Robinhood Securities, LLC (RHS), for order execution, Robinhood UK says that RHS does not receive payment for order flow on UK customer orders and that Robinhood UK receives no remuneration for routing those orders.

+The EU ban took formal legal effect on March 28, 2024, when amendments to the Markets in Financial Instruments Regulation (MiFIR) were published in the Official Journal of the EU and became directly applicable across all Member States.
+However, a grandfathering clause permits individual Member States to allow investment firms to continue receiving PFOF temporarily if they were operating before March 28, 2024.
+Germany, for instance, passed legislation allowing firms to continue receiving PFOF for domestic clients until June 30, 2026.

+Australia has also banned the practice, joining the UK, EU, and Canada in restricting PFOF over conflict-of-interest concerns, but it is not a blanket ban.
+ASIC Market Integrity Rules (Securities Markets) 2017 states that a market participant must not, directly or indirectly, make a cash payment to another person for their order flow if the cash payment leads to the net cost being less than the value of the reported price for the transaction.

+However, ASIC identified that its rules do not deal with certain PFOF scenarios.
+These are arrangements between non-market participant intermediaries, and has proposed amendments to close this regulatory gap.

+Australia

+PFOF is banned in Australia and not allowed by market participants per the ASIC.

+Other regions

+There is not a large amount of publicly available data covering PFOF within stock exchanges in regions other than which are stated above.
+PFOF is primarily used in the United States.

 History

 PFOF dates back to at least 1984 as noted in the 1993 remarks of Richard Y. Roberts, Commissioner, U.S. Securities and Exchange Commission (SEC), entitled "Payment for Order Flow" in regards to a letter from Richard G. Ketchum, Director, Division of Market Regulation, SEC, to John E. Pinto, Senior Vice President, NASD, dated October 5, 1984:

 When the Commission first became aware of payment for order flow practices in the OTC market in late 1984, the Division of Market Regulation ("Division") wrote to the National Association of Securities Dealers ("NASD") to express its concerns and to request that the NASD "consider possible measures to address any problems observed in this area".
 In the ensuing years, the Commission has requested information from the NASD and the exchanges to determine the extent of payment for order flow practices.